-Keno is a lottery gambling game played with cards bearing numbers in a square.
+Keno is a lottery gambling game, based on chances, played with cards bearing numbers in a square.
 You can choose up to 20 lucky numbers ranging from 1 to 80 and placing a bet on them.

 If you tested your luck in a keno game, you probably wondered what were the probabilities and odds of winning in this game.
+Do the odds stack in your favour?
 Many casino enthusiasts choose at first to play Keno Gambling due to the game’s significant ‘house edge‘, which ranges from ‘less than 4%’ to ‘greater than 35%’.
 Calculating keno odds is a bit difficult as you get to choose the number of digits for every round.
-Nevertheless, let’s take a look at some of the possibilities that you can encounter playing this game.
+Nevertheless, let’s take a look at some of the possibilities that you can encounter playing this game. and delve into the keno odds of winning.

 Choosing One Number